2 Marsham Street: Design

 Designed by Terry Farrell, the new building was financed through the private finance initiative (PFI) model with French construction firm Bouygues as contractor.
 It was completed within 24 months.
-The cost of £311 million is to be spread over 29 years, and will be partially met by the issue of bonds.
+The cost of £311 million was to be spread over 29 years, and is partially met by the issue of bonds.
 The site is made up of three buildings, designated Seacole, Peel and Fry.
 They are named after Mary Seacole, Robert Peel and Elizabeth Fry, figures who had significant impacts in areas within the Home Office's responsibility.

 The buildings are connected by a bridge from the first to the fourth floors, forming part of a corridor that runs the whole length of the building.
 Staff call this corridor 'The Street'.
 During design, the emphasis was on creating a building with a community feel.
 To that end, the open-plan offices are well lit, situated around three central atria and overlooking turfed 'pocket parks'.
 The building has also been constructed to be energy efficient and to fall well within government energy-expenditure targets.
-The approachable effect of the building is enhanced by art-work by Liam Gillick who used coloured glass to change the feel of the building depending on the light conditions.
+The approachable effect of the building is enhanced by artwork by Liam Gillick, who used coloured glass to change the feel of the building depending on the light conditions.

 The site contains 800000 sqft of office space.
 Part of the old Marsham Towers site was also turned over to blocks of residential flats, shops and restaurants behind the new Home Office building.

 Critical reception

 Since its completion in early 2005, 2 Marsham Street has been well received by the architectural community, winning a RIBA Award for Architecture, a Leading European Architects Forum and MIPIM 2006 Awards.
 Giles Worsley, architecture critic of The Daily Telegraph, called the building "a triumph of urban repair".
 The contractor's provision of the building within the time-frame required has also been praised.
-The Home Secretary at the time of the building's completion, Charles Clarke, stated "By moving to a newer, more efficient headquarters, the Home Office will save taxpayers around £95m.
-This will contribute to the Home Office's programme to save £1.97bn so that we can target more money at front line services like policing and border control."
+The Home Secretary at the time of the building's completion, Charles Clarke, stated "By moving to a newer, more efficient headquarters, the Home Office will save taxpayers around £95 million.
+This will contribute to the Home Office's programme to save £1.97 billion so that we can target more money at front line services like policing and border control."